nhlbidatastage/documentation/GWAS-Terra-Tutorial/BDCatalyst-GWAS-Gen3-Dockstore-Terra_template.md

-# Template for conducting a blood pressure trait GWAS in NHLBI's BioData Catalyst
+# Template Blood Pressure Trait GWAS in NHLBI's BioData Catalyst

-This template was created to offer example code and pointers for conducting a single variant, mixed-models GWAS focusing on a blood pressure trait from start to finish using the [NHLBI BioData Catalyst](https://www.nhlbidatastage.org/) ecosystem.
-Currently, BioData Catalyst's Gen3 hosts the [TOPMed](https://www.nhlbi.nih.gov/science/trans-omics-precision-medicine-topmed-program) program.
-If you do not already have access to a TOPMed project through dbGAP, this template workspace may not be helpful to you.
+This template workspace was created to offer example tools for conducting a single variant, mixed-models GWAS focusing on a blood pressure trait from start to finish using the [NHLBI BioData Catalyst](https://www.nhlbidatastage.org/) ecosystem.
+We have created a set of documents [to get you started in the the BioData Catalyst system](https://support.terra.bio/hc/en-us/sections/360007757832).
+If you're ready to conduct an analysis, proceed with this dashboard:

+## Data Model

+This template was set up to work with the NHLBI BioData Catalyst Gen3 data model.
+In this dashboard, you will learn how to import data from the Gen3 platform into this Terra template and conduct an association test using this particular data model.

+### TOPMed Data

+Currently, BioData Catalyst's Gen3 hosts the [TOPMed](https://www.nhlbi.nih.gov/science/trans-omics-precision-medicine-topmed-program) program, which is controlled access.
+If you do not already have access to a TOPMed project through dbGAP, this template workspace may not yet be helpful to you.
 To apply for access to TOPMed data , you must submit an application for each individual project of interest in [dbGAP](https://www.nhlbiwgs.org/topmed-data-access-scientific-community).

-If you already have access to a TOPMEd project, you should be able to access your data through BioData Catalyst powered by Gen3 and use your data with this template workspace.
+If you already have access to a TOPMEd project and have been onboarded to the BioData Catalyst platform, you should be able to access your data through BioData Catalyst powered by Gen3 and use your data with this template workspace.
 We focused this template on analyzing a blood pressure trait, but not all TOPMed projects may contain blood pressure data.
 You will need to carefully consider how to update this analysis for the dataset you bring and how this may affect the scientific accuracy of the question you are asking.

-### TOPMed Metadata
+### A note about TOPMed metadata
 Some types of metadata will always be present:  GUID, Case ID, Project Name, Number of Samples, Study, Gender, Age at Index, Race, Ethnicity, Number of Aliquots, SNP Array Files, Unaligned Read Files, Aligned Read Files, Germline Variation Files.

 Other metadata depend on the analysis plan submitted when applying for TOPMed access.
 Examples include BMI, Years Smoked, years smoked greater than 89, hypertension, hypertension medications, diastolic blood pressure, systolic blood pressure, etc.